 Set Automatic IP and DNS

-Misconfiguration in Adapter IP and DNS settings can cause IP conflicts and websites might not load at all.
-To check if this is something problem with the IP/DNS values used by your device, all you have to do is just open Command Prompt and ping a website address.
-If the host is unreachable or if you get a Timeout response then the problem should be something with the DNS and IP values assigned.
+To check if this is a problem with the IP/DNS values used by your device, you have to just open command prompt and ping a website address.
+If the host is unreachable or if you get a timeout response then the problem should be something with the DNS and IP values assigned.

-Someone might have changed the IP address and DNS in the network adapter settings and that might be causing the issue.
-To fix this, all we have to do is just set the IP and DNS value to their default settings.
-Open Adapter settings and set to obtain both the IP Adress and DNS values automatically
+Someone might have changed the IP address and DNS in the network adapter settings,, which might be causing the issue.
+To fix this, all you need to do is set the IP and DNS values to their default settings.
+Open Adapter settings and set them to obtain both the IP Address and DNS values automatically

 To set automatic IP and DNS, follow the steps below.